 - Economic savings and resource efficiencies for healthcare institutions and health systems

-Essentially, the information resulting from diagnostic testing provides value by enabling users to make decisions on the expected best course of action with less uncertainty.
+Essentially, IVDs provide valuable information resulting from diagnostic testing enabling users to make better informed decisions on the expected best course of action with less uncertainty.

-At MedTech Europe we support the idea that the full value of diagnostic information should be captured, taking account of what matters to patients, society and to all other players involved in healthcare delivery.
-Assessors and decision-makers on funding and reimbursement should consider the full breadth of value that diagnostic information can provide, including:
+At MedTech Europe we support the idea that the full value of diagnostic information should be captured, considering what matters to patients, society and all other players involved in healthcare delivery.
+This can be achieved by:

 - Educating patients and healthcare professionals to raise awareness of the Value of Diagnostic Information.